gin66/wg_netmanager/README.md

 	- Charlie <=> Delta
 	- Delta <=> Beta-VPS

 Actually, the tendency to go to one-to-one connections causes a new problem.
-The required amount of keep alive packages (to keep firewall ports persistent) between nodes increases with nearly quadratically with the number of nodes in the net....
+The required amount of keep alive packages (to keep firewall ports persistent) between nodes increases nearly quadratically with the number of nodes in the net....

 Not so much a problem in my setup, but still something to be addressed in the long run.

 # Not so good working Example